cebamps/stib-stub/README.md

 ## OAuth2 compliance

+### Authentication
-### Authentication This stub completely disregards authentication:
+This stub completely disregards authentication:

-  - The token endpoint ignores the provided client credentials and always outputs the same token
+  - The token endpoint ignores the provided client credentials and always outputs the same token.
   - The other API endpoints ignore the presence and validity of the attached tokens.